alexanderbazhenoff/ansible-wrapper-settings/README.md

   pipeline settings graphical interface.
 - **default** [depends on `type`] *(optional and compatible with a choice parameter type)* - default value of the pipeline parameter.
-If the default value and the pipeline parameter are not specified, then when running pipeline the parameter value will be equivalent to `False` for *boolean* and an empty field for string (including *password*) parameters.
+If the default value and the pipeline parameter are not specified, then when running pipeline the parameter value will be equivalent to `false` for *boolean* and an empty field for string (including *password*) parameters.
 - **choices** `[list]` *(compatible with and required for a choice parameter type only)* - possible selection options for choice parameters.
 - **trim** `[boolean]` *(optional and compatible with a string parameter type only)* - remove leading and trailing spaces in the parameter string value.
-Default is `False`.
+Default is `false`.
 - **on_empty** `[dict]` *(optional)* - options for specifying actions if the parameter when starting the pipeline is not specified (or empty) (see [Example 2](#example-2)).
 Contains the following nested keys: